Top (REALLY FREE) VPN Services 2017

-The final best free VPN that you should when you absolutely need to is Windscribe.
+The next best free VPN that you should use when you absolutely need to is Windscribe.
 It has reasonably good speeds, and it is also quite reliable in general.
 In order to ensure that it is free, data usage is capped.
-However, user get a sizeable 10GB every month, which is a pretty decent amount for browsing and watching geo-restricted videos.
+However, users get a sizeable 10GB every month, which is a pretty decent amount for browsing and watching geo-restricted videos.
 Besides capping data usage, Windscribe does not allow free users access to all the servers.
 This can be a major disadvantage if the server you want is only meant for paying users.
 Nevertheless, the available free server locations still offer some good speeds.

 While the actual GooseVPN service costs money, they have an excellent 30-day free trial that we recommend you try.
 With a friendly user platform, no logs policy, and increasing servers in various locations, Goose is slowly climbing to the top of our list.
 If you want to get a taste of a serious VPN without paying the price, then their 30-day trial is the perfect way to go.
 However, please note that they do automatically start your subscription after 30 days and will charge you if you don’t cancel it.